Types of warm baths

 A brine cabin is a warm air bath that is filled with vaporised salt water.
 In addition, brine with a concentration of approx. 5% flows over a graduation tower, filling the air with tiny salt crystals.
-Many people find that the low bathing temperatures of 35–38°C and relatively low humidity provide the ideal conditions for relaxation.
+Many people find that the low bathing temperatures of 35–38°C and the brine humidity provide the ideal conditions for relaxation.

 A caldarium is a type of thermal bath that provides the ideal environment for those who wish to avoid the extreme conditions of the sauna or who are seeking deep relaxation.
 The CALDARIUM is heated to pleasant temperatures that can be adjusted to suit individual preferences: 30–40°C (close to our body temperature) for pure relaxation or 50–60°C for sweating and purification.
 The level of humidity is approximately 20% and the air temperature is below the wall temperature, allowing people to enjoy their thermal bath for longer.

 In the laconium, heat radiates evenly from every surface.
 Slowly but surely, the body begins to sweat intensively in 60°C heat.
 A visit to the LACONIUM is a good alternative for anyone who finds the temperatures in a conventional sauna, which may reach 90°C or more, simply too hot.
 The level of humidity is approximately 15–20%.